Christian Vilches

 Christian Alberto Vilches González (born 13 July 1983), known as Christian Vilches, is a Chilean professional footballer who plays as a central defender for Unión La Calera.

 Club career

 Palestino

 Vilches began his career at Deportes Quilicura, a humble club of his country's third division.
-In 2004 he signed with Palestino, a club of the professional first division.
+In 2004, he signed with Palestino, a club of the professional first division.
 He made his professional debut against Unión San Felipe and scored his first goal in the professional football against Cobresal in a 3–3 draw.

 In 2005, the player was loaned to Unión La Calera, where he remained until June of the following year before returning to the Colony Club.
-After a nondescript year in 2007, in the following season Vilches was part of his club's historic season, in which the team advanced to the 2008 Clausura final.
+After an unremarkable year in 2007, in the following season Vilches was part of his club's historic season, where the team advanced to the 2008 Clausura final.

 Audax Italiano

 After his successful participation with Palestino, it was reported that Colo-Colo, one of the Big Three of Chilean football, was interested in him, but he finally joined Audax Italiano.
 The player scored 2 goals in 39 matches during the season, being a key player in the team's scheme.
 In the following season, after an irregular tournament start, Vilches had a good season with The Italians, being a starter in every match, and was nominated in the Chilean team of the year.
 He played a total of 36 games and scored 2 goals during the season.